Syngenta says ChemChina out for more agribusiness deals

-BASEL, Switzerland (Reuters) - ChemChina, which agreed to acquire Swiss crop protection group Syngenta for $43 billion, will be on the lookout for more deals in that market as China strives to improve domestic food supply, Syngenta’s chairman said on Wednesday.
+BASEL, Switzerland, Feb 3 (Reuters) - ChemChina, which agreed to acquire Swiss crop protection group Syngenta for $43 billion, will be on the lookout for more deals in that market as China strives to improve domestic food supply, Syngenta’s chairman said on Wednesday.

 “ChemChina has a very ambitious vision of the industry in the future.
 Obviously it is very interested in securing food supply for 1.5 billion people and as a result knows that only technology can get them there,” Syngenta Chairman Michel Demare told analysts in a conference call.